Jewish community of Worcester, England: The Jews in Worcester in the Middle Ages

 William de Blois, as Bishop of Worcester, imposed particularly strict rules on Jews within the diocese in 1219.
-As elsewhere in England, Jews were officially compelled to wear square white badges, supposedly representing tabula.
+As elsewhere in England, Jews were officially compelled to wear square white badges, supposedly representing a tabula ansata.
 In most places, this duty was relinquished so long as fines were paid.
-In addition to enforcing the church laws on wearing badges.
-Blois attempted to impose additional restrictions on usury, and wrote to Pope Gregory in 1229 to ask for better enforcement and further, harsher measures.
+In addition to enforcing the church laws on wearing badges, Blois attempted to impose additional restrictions on usury, and wrote to Pope Gregory in 1229 to ask for better enforcement and further, harsher measures.
 In response, the Papacy demanded that Christians be prevented from working in Jewish homes, "lest temporal profit be preferred to the zeal of Christ", and enforcement of the wearing of badges.

 In 1241 Henry III summoned what was later termed a “Jewish parliament” in Worcester.
-It was however a meeting to assess the potential of the English Jewry for taxation.
+It was, however, a meeting to assess the potential of the English Jewry for taxation.
 The result was that Henry afterwards "squeezed the largest tallage of the thirteenth century from his Jewish subjects."

-In 1263, during the baronial revolt of Simon de Montfort, the rebel Robert Ferrers, earl of Derby led an attack on Worcester.
+In 1263, during the baronial revolt of Simon de Montfort, the rebel Robert Ferrers, Earl of Derby, led an attack on Worcester.
 He allowed his soldiers to sack the city and destroy the Jewish community.
 Ferrers used this opportunity to remove the titles to his debts by taking the archae.
-The massacre in Worcester was part of a wider campaign by the De Montforts and their allies in the run up to the Second Barons' War, aimed at undermining Henry III.
+The massacre in Worcester was part of a wider campaign by the De Montforts and their allies in the run-up to the Second Barons' War, aimed at undermining Henry III.
 Simon de Montfort had previously been engaged in a campaign of persecution of Jewish communities in Leicester.
 A massacre of London's Jewry also took place during the war.

 In 1272 Edward I became King of England.
 On his marriage in 1275 to Eleanor, Edward gave her 'by way of dower’, to the cities of Worcester, Bath and Gloucester together with certain other towns.
 Edward I issued a writ that 'no Jew may dwell or abide in any of the towns which the queen has for her dower', so the Jews of Worcester were moved to Hereford.

 The Jews of Worcester were finally expelled from England, as were all other Jews, in 1290.